MartinPerez/paper_nba_authorea_sync/Composition_and_blackboard_architectures_An__.md

+# Testing the blackboard architecture

-# Composition and blackboard architectures
+## Neural simulations of composition with blackboard architectures

 An important current issue in linguistic composition is to assess the biological neural circuitry that could be responsible for its dynamics and the associated syntactic representations.
 The simplicity of the SimpComp trials, that can be hypothesized as size increasing right branched trees under phrase structure grammars for both noun and verb phrases, give us the opportunity to evaluate simple predictions.